isubsoft/ldap-carddav/README.md

 # ldap-carddav
-Extension of SabreDAV to add LDAP as Authentication and CardDAV backend
+Extension of SabreDAV to add LDAP as Authentication and contacts backend